Olbedo: An Albedo and Shading Aerial Dataset for Large-Scale Outdoor Environments: Introduction

 \section{Introduction}

 Intrinsic image decomposition (IID)~\cite{garcesSurveyIntrinsicImages2022, Fan_2018_CVPR}, the process of separating an image into its reflectance (albedo) and shading components, is a fundamental, long-standing problem in computer vision and graphics.
 Recovering intrinsic properties is essential for robust material understanding, physically based rendering, and high-fidelity 3D reconstruction.
-While deep learning has significantly advanced IID~\cite{litmanMaterialFusionEnhancingInverse2025,zengRGB-XImageDecomposition2024,yuInverseRenderNetLearningSingle2019,chenIntrinsicAnythingLearningDiffusion2024}, much of this progress remains confined to indoor or synthetic environments.
+While deep learning has significantly advanced IID~\cite{litmanMaterialFusionEnhancingInverse2025,zengRGB-XImageDecomposition2024,yuInverseRenderNetLearningSingle2019,chenIntrinsicAnythingLearningDiffusion2024, luoNIIDNetAdaptingSurface2020,careaga2024colorful}, much of this progress remains confined to indoor or synthetic environments.

-The primary barrier to advancing IID for real-world scenarios is the profound difficulty of acquiring dense, high-fidelity ground truth albedo in large-scale outdoor environments.
+The primary barrier to advancing IID for real-world scenarios is the profound difficulty of acquiring dense, high-fidelity ground-truth albedo in large-scale outdoor environments.
 Unlike indoor scenes where lighting can be controlled~\cite{zhuLearningbasedInverseRendering2022,Roberts_2021_ICCV}, outdoor scenes are subject to dynamic, complex illumination from the sun and sky.
-Capturing ground truth albedo in the wild, at scale, has been considered extremely challenging.
+Capturing ground-truth albedo in the wild, at scale, has been considered extremely challenging.
 Consequently, there is no large-scale, real-world dataset to train IID models for complex aerial scenarios, and models trained on synthetic or indoor data often fail to generalize to real aerial imagery.

-To bridge this gap, we present \textit{Olbedo}, the first large-scale, real-world dataset specifically designed for albedo recovery in aerial multi-view stereo (MVS). \textit{Olbedo} comprises high-resolution UAV imagery, dense ground-truth albedo and shading maps, and auxiliary geometry and illumination data generated via a physics-based inverse-rendering pipeline~\cite{songNOVELINTRINSICIMAGE2022,songGeneralAlbedoRecovery2024}.
+To bridge this gap, we present \textit{Olbedo}, the first large-scale, real-world dataset specifically designed for albedo recovery in aerial multi-view stereo (MVS). \textit{Olbedo} comprises high-resolution UAV imagery, dense pseudo-ground-truth albedo and shading maps, and auxiliary geometry and illumination data generated via a physics-based inverse-rendering pipeline~\cite{songNOVELINTRINSICIMAGE2022,songGeneralAlbedoRecovery2024}.

 This dataset addresses a bottleneck in 3D content creation: weather‑dependent capture bakes illumination into textures, which undermines physically based rendering (PBR) workflows and imposes significant logistical burdens. \textit{Olbedo} provides the supervision needed to learn lighting‑invariant reflectance with multi‑view consistency, enabling flexible, weather‑agnostic capture pipelines.